elv3rs/fortuno-docs/docs/tutorials/quickstart-meson.rst

 The expected output will show a test failure for the test application.
 The verbose output reveals that the test app launched three unit tests in total, one of them failing.

 .. literalinclude:: quickstart.data/testapp.meson.out
-   :caption: Output of the "ctest" command
+   :caption: Output of the "meson test" command
    :language: output

 Congratulations!
 You've now implemented and completed your first set of Fortuno unit tests, assessing your project's integrity.

 .. seealso::
-   * Section :ref:`sec-understanding_key-concepts` contains a detailed analyzis of this minimal test application and also more information on some key concepts.
+   * Section :ref:`sec-understanding_key-concepts` contains a detailed analysis of this minimal test application and also more information on some key concepts.

    * For real projects, consider to use the `Fortran project cookiecutter template